FREQUENTLY ASKED QUESTIONS

 Q: Are there water stations and snacks on the course?

-A: There are two water stations but no snack stations.
+A: There are 3-4 water stations on the course but no snack stations.
+You may bring snacks with you on the course.

 Q: Is there medical staff on the course?